 Additional clinical interests

-Insights on using AF burden as a measure of stroke risk.
 Can a measure of AF burden help determine and select treatment options?

 See how Zio’s deep learned algorithm provides the reliability of a human expert.